-Depending on the severity and location of anal warts, other treatment options include:
+Additional treatment options depend on the severity and location of anal warts.
+These other treatments include:

-- Cryotherapy: liquid nitrogen is used to freeze the warts.
-After freezing, a blister forms around the wart.
-The blister and the wart fall off as the skin heals.
+- Cryotherapy: Liquid nitrogen is used to freeze the warts.
+After freezing, the wart falls off.

-- Electrocautery: an electric current is used to burn off warts.
+- Electrocautery: An electric current is used to burn off the warts.

-- Laser treatments: energy from an intense light.
+- Laser treatments: Energy is transmitted from an intense light.
 This technique is often limited to use for difficult cases.

-After surgical treatment of anal warts, most patients are uncomfortable for a few days.
+Most patients are uncomfortable for a few days after surgical treatment of anal warts.
 Pain medication may be prescribed.
-Ability to work or perform normal activities varies depending on the extent of treatment used.
+Your ability to work or perform normal activities varies depends on the extent of your treatment.